AckeeCZ/configuru/README.md

     2. `default` - Load (override) only vars with keys from default config
     3. `merged` - Load (override) only vars with keys from either (user or default) config
     4. `none` - Don't use env variables

+🦉 When configuring configuru, you can always use paths with or without extension, it will try to find any of the supported formats via replacing/adding valid extensions.

 ### Mismatch types